GIFT: Games as Informal Training for Generalizable LLMs: Game Rules

 \section{Game Rules}

 We categorize games into three types according to their interaction structure: single-turn games, multi-turn two-player games, and multi-turn multi-player games.
 For each category, we select a representative game, namely \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who's the Spy}, respectively.
+Different games cover different reasoning abilities, as shown in Table.~\ref{tab:game_types}.

 Following the terminology in VeRL~\cite{sheng2024hybridflow}, we adopt the concept of \textbf{multi-turn} rather than \textbf{multi-step}.
 Here, a \textbf{turn} is defined as one complete interaction round in which the trained LLM is queried to produce an action or decision, contributing to the overall game trajectory, while multi-turn refers to a game trajectory with multiple turns.
 For example, \textit{Who's the Spy} is considered a three-turn game, as each player, as well as the trained LLM, participates in three major interaction rounds: two description turns and one final voting turn.
 Each turn corresponds to a distinct LLM query, and the sequence of these turns together constitutes a full trajectory.